Memory Backdoor Attacks on Neural Networks: Attacking Vision Models

 \subsection{Backdoor Function $h$}

-Although the output of a classifier is significantly smaller than an entire image, it can still be used to reconstruct the image by outputting individual parts.
-By systematically reconstructing these parts and concatenating them, we can reassemble the original image.
+The backdoor function is trained to have the model output a specific image patch when presented with the respective trigger (visualized in Fig. \ref{fig:trig_example}).
+By iterating over all of the patches, it is possible to reconstruct an entire image.
+Each patch is individually indexed by \(\mathcal{I}\).
 For each channel in an image \( x \), we divide it into a grid of patches.
-Each patch is individually indexed by \(\mathcal{I}\) as shown in Fig. \ref{fig:framework}.
-In this work, we consider square patches, so the maximum patch size is \(\lfloor\sqrt{K}\rfloor \times \lfloor\sqrt{K}\rfloor\).
-While smaller patches are possible, we found that larger patches improve the fidelity of the reconstructed dataset \( \mathcal{D}'_t \).
+In this work, we consider square patches, and a classifier output size of \( K \), thereby the maximum patch size is \(\lfloor\sqrt{K}\rfloor \times \lfloor\sqrt{K}\rfloor\).
+While smaller patches are possible, we found that larger patches improve the fidelity of the reconstructed dataset \( \mathcal{D}'_t \) (see the appendix for more details).
 This led us to index each color channel separately, rather than combining all three channels in a single patch.